CleverRaven/Cataclysm-DDA/doc/OVERMAP.md

 joins as possible are satisfied and available joins are left to point in other directions that don't currently need joins.

-As such, this `camp_edge` overmap can satisfy any unresolved joins for the `homeless_camp_mutable` special without generating any new unresolved joins of its own.
+As such, this `crater_edge` overmap can satisfy any unresolved joins for the `Crater` special without generating any new unresolved joins of its own.
 This makes it great to finish off the special in the final phase.

 #### Asymmetric joins